qruddy/SEED-Lab/Mini Project/README.md

 ArduinoLocalization - Arduino code that controls the speed and the direction of the motor rotation using its built-in encoder.

 project-board.md - Document describing each team member and their role in the project

+mini_arduino.ino - final, complete arduino code that reads data from the pi, reads the motor encoder, and rotates the wheel based on desired angle and control system